-Eugene Chadbourne (born January 4, 1954 in Mount Vernon, New York) is an American improvisor, guitarist and banjoist.
+Eugene Chadbourne (born January 4, 1954, Mount Vernon, New York, United States) is an American improvisor, guitarist and banjoist.
 Highly eclectic and unconventional, Chadbourne's most formative influence is free jazz.
 He has also been a reviewer for Allmusic and a contributor to Maximum RocknRoll.

 Chadbourne started out playing rock and roll guitar, but quickly grew bored with the form's conventions.
 He then studied other genres, including blues, country, bluegrass, free jazz, and noise—eventually synthesizing all those heterogeneous influences into a unique style of his own.
 He was also influenced early on by the experimental stylings of Captain Beefheart and the Mothers of Invention.
 A notable solo album, Songs (Intakt 026: 1993), features politically oriented originals, such as "Knock on the Door" and "Hello Ceausescu", and covers, such as Nick Drake's "Thoughts of Mary Jane", and Floyd Tillman's "This Cold War With You".